Samwisee/Zendesk-Coding-Project-2021/README.md

 This command encorporates tests for both the server and the UI.

-Any file with the word test in the extension is specifically made for testing purposes.
+Any file with the word test in the extension is for testing purposes.

 The fetch.test.js handles successful requests (including tickets across paginated requests), general 500 errors, and bad credentials (401 errors).